top of page

 We use your monetary donations to purchase:

-• Items our new neighbors need that we aren't able to get enough of by in-kind donations.
+• Items our neighbors need that we aren't able to get enough of by in-kind donations.
 For example, we have purchased winter boots in smaller men's sizes, new underwear, and long underwear for all ages.
-We have also donated cash directly to our partner ECDC to defray their costs of purchasing needed clothing and footwear that weren't available from us.

 • When we set up our free shop, we purchased some shelving units to complement the ones we were able to obtain by donation.

-• We ship clothes and footwear in excellent condition that are not needed locally to partners at the Pine Ridge Lakota Reservation and to partners in Europe serving refugees and migrants there.
+• We ship clothes and footwear in excellent condition that are not needed locally to partners at the Pine Ridge Lakota Reservation.
 Your donations cover USPS costs and our packing supplies.

 Please click the button below to make a donation via Paypal, or make a check out to Carry Me Home and mail it to: